cvc5/ethos/user_manual.md

 - `-v`: verbose mode, enable all standard trace messages.

 When applicable, options may be prefixed by `smt2` to apply the option only to when parsing reference files.
-For example, `--smt2-binder-fresh` makes Ethos generate fresh varaibles, but only when parsing reference files.
+For example, `--smt2-binder-fresh` makes Ethos generate fresh variables, but only when parsing reference files.
 Similarly, the prefix `eo` makes the option only apply when parsing Eunoia (signature) files.

 ## Full syntax for Eunoia commands